Nearshore Staff Augmentation: The Ultimate 2025 Guide

 What is Nearshore Outsourcing?

 Nearshore outsourcing involves partnering with a team in a nearby country with a similar time zone.
 For U.S. companies, this typically means looking to Latin America.
 Nearshoring offers a sweet spot: significant cost savings compared to onshore rates, but with the cultural alignment and real time collaboration that offshoring can lack.
-For example, mid level developers in Latin America might average $40 to $80 per hour.
+Mid level developers in Latin America might average 40 to 80 dollars per hour.

 What is Offshore Outsourcing?